 WHA 2021 Conference Scholarship for K-12 and Community College Teachers

-Thanks to a generous donor, the WHA is able to sponsor the registration fees for three K-12 teachers and three community college teachers who would not otherwise be able to attend the conference.
+Thanks to a few generous donors, the WHA is able to sponsor the registration fees for three K-12 teachers and three community college teachers who would not otherwise be able to attend the conference.
 The award is open to any K-12 teacher and any community college teacher who is a member of the WHA.

 The WHA 2021 Conference Scholarships for K-12 and Community College Teachers are offered on a competitive basis and are reviewed by the Conference Scholarship Committee.
 Three K-12 teachers and three community college teachers will be awarded this scholarship.